Local mesh refinement sensor for the lattice Boltzmann method: Theory

-We start by presenting the Boltzmann equation (BE).
-This equation describes the time evolution of large numbers of particles in a region of the space $\ux \in \mathbb{R}^3$ with a given velocity $\uj \in \mathbb{R}^3$, which are represented by the particle mass distribution function $f(\ux,\uj,t)$.
-The Boltzmann equation for a gas without external force with the BGK (for Bhatnagar, Gross, Krook, see~\citet{bi:bhatnagar54}) approximation with relaxation time $\tau$ is
+The Boltzmann equation (BE) describes the time evolution of large numbers of particles in a region of the space $\ux \in \mathbb{R}^3$ with a given velocity $\uj \in \mathbb{R}^3$, which are represented by the particle mass distribution function $f(\ux,\uj,t)$.
+The Boltzmann equation for a gas without external force reads

-where $\feq$ is the equilibrium distribution function, given by the Maxwell--Boltzmann distribution.
+with the collision operator $\Omega$ and where $\feq$ is the equilibrium distribution function, given by the Maxwell-Boltzmann distribution.
+For the rest of this discussion, the BGK collision operator is used: $\Omega = \frac{1}{\tau} (f - \feq)$, with $\tau$ a relaxation time~\cite{BHATNAGAR_PR_94_1954}.

-Following the ideas presented in \citet{bi:shan_kinetic_2006}, one can discretize the velocity space to a set of $q$ velocities.
-For example, in 2D, a well--known set of discrete velocities is given by the $D2Q9$ model (see Fig.~\ref{fig:d2q9})
+Following the ideas presented in the works by Shan et al.~\cite{SHAN_PRL_80_1998,SHAN_JFM_550_2006}, one can discretize the velocity space to a set of $q$ velocities $\bm\xi_i$, leading to velocity-discrete populations $f_i(\ux,t) \equiv f(\ux,\uj_i,t)$, $i\in [0,q-1]$.
+In this work, a D2Q9 and a D3Q27 models have been used.